Lead Poisoning Overview

 - Rapid central nervous system development

-- Lives or spends significant amounts of time in pre-1978 housing/buildings with paint in poor condition or undergoing renovation
+Lives or spends significant amounts of time in pre-1978 housing or buildings

 - Exposure to lead-contaminated dust or soil